FantasticFiasco/certifications/certified-solutions-architect-associate/README.md

     - Order is guaranteed
     - Max 300 transactions/s
 - Polling types
-  - Short
+  - Short (default)
   - Long

-## SWF - Simple Workflow Service
+## SWF - Simple Work Flow Service

-- Workers - Programs that interact with Amazon SWF to get tasks, process tasks and return result
+- Retention period up to 1 year
+- Actor types
+  - Workflow starter
   - Decider - Coordination of tasks
+  - Activity workers - Programs that interact with Amazon SWF to get tasks, process tasks and return result
 - A task is only assigned once, and never duplicated

+## SNS - Simple Notification Service

+- Subscriber types
+  - HTTP
+  - HTTPS
+  - Email
+  - Email-JSON
+  - SQS
+  - Application
+  - Lambda
+- Push notifications to
+  - Apple
+  - Google
+  - Fire OS
+  - Windows devices

+## SES - Simple Email Service

+## Elastic Transcoder

+- Media transcoder in the cloud
+- Pay based on the minutes you transcode and the resolution

+## API Gateway

+- Has caching capabilities to improve performance

+## Kinesis

+- Kinesis Streams
+  - Producers stream data into Streams
+  - The data is retained in Streams default for 1 day
+  - The retention can be increased to 7 days
+  - The data is stored in shards
+  - Consumers read the data from Streams
+  - A shard can support
+    - Max 5 transactions per second for reads
+    - Max 2 MB/s for reads
+    - Max 1000 records/s for writes
+    - Max 1 MB/s for writes
+- Kinesis Firehose
+  - Producers stream data into Firehose
+  - Has no shards
+  - Has no retention time
+  - Optional to invoke Lambda or something on the data
+  - Passes the data on to S3
+- Kinesis Analytics
+  - SQL queries you can run on your Kinesis Streams or Kinesis Firehose
+  - Can store the result in
+    - S3
+    - Redshift
+    - Elasticsearch Cluster

 ## Before taking the exam